lakejs/lake-docs/reference/index.md

 ## indentWithTab

-* Type: `boolean`
-* Default: `true`

 The `indentWithTab` defines whether the content can be indented by `Tab` key.
 When the value is false, you can use `Tab` or `Shift-Tab` to move the focus.
 The [comment box example](/examples/comment-box) demonstrates how it works.

+* Type: `boolean`
+* Default: `true`

+Example:

 ```js
 new Editor({